rockettheme/docs/Docs/joomla/templates/corvus/demo_module_15.md

 Scroll Triggered Expanded Module
 ----
 ![][demo]

 This area of the front page is a **mod_custom** module.
 You'll find the settings used in our demo below.

+>> Any **mod_custom** (Custom HTML) modules are best handled using either RokPad or no editor as a WYSISYG editor can cause issues with any code that exists in the **Custom Output** field.

-The effect that makes the module expand as you scroll down is the result of the module class suffix used to in the **Advanced Options** area of the module's settings.
+The effect that makes the module expand as you scroll down is the result of the module class suffix used in the **Advanced Options** area of the module's settings.

 ### Details
 ![][demo2]